ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 The file `lib/hello.ml` creates the module named `Hello`, which in turn defines a string value named `world`.
 This definition is referred to as `Hello.world` from the `bin/main.ml` file.

-Dune can launch UTop to access to the modules exposed by a project interactively.
+Dune can launch UTop to access the modules exposed by a project interactively.
 Here's how:
 ```shell
 $ dune utop
 ```